topdown/VVV-Dashboard/README.md

 ### Change Log

 ---
+5/16/2015

+* Refactored getHosts function to also check if WP_DEBUG is true in each host
+* Added it to the host list.
+* Added host count
+* Updated Screenshot
+* Made the main view port wider moving commands to the sidebar

+---
 5/15/2015

-Update bower components
+* Update bower components

-Added jQuery
+* Added jQuery

-Added Search Hosts feature
+* Added Search Hosts feature

-Added max-height with automated scroll
+* Added max-height with automated scroll

-Updated install instruction and ReadMe
+* Updated install instruction and ReadMe

-Updated Screenshot
+* Updated Screenshot

 ---
+Version: 0.0.2